legendsonldh/my-github-2024/README.md

 ## Usage

+0. Prepare your GitHub access token.
+You can generate a new token at [Personal Access Tokens (Classic)](https://github.com/settings/tokens ).

 1. Create a `.env` file in the root directory of the project.
 And fill in your GitHub access token.

     ```shell